 Students will be admitted to the registered nursing program in fall and spring semesters.
 The program is a five semester program with one semester of prerequisite courses.
 The application process includes: filling out an application form and points criteria, having a selective GPA of 2.75 from the pre-requisite courses, passing an entrance exam, and an in person interview.
-See the nursing website for specific application directions: www.citycollege.msubillings.edu/Programs/ProgNursing.htm
+See the nursing website for specific application directions.